tableau/connector-plugin-sdk/docs/ui.md

 </connector-plugin>
 ```
 ##  Custom Fields (Vendor Attributes) - 2020.1
-Vendors can add customized attributes to your connector plugin by using the vendor attributes.
+Vendors can add customized attributes to their connector plugin by using the vendor attributes.

 These fields have a custom label and can be used for attributes in the connection strings that are not available in the attribute list.
 You can currently add 3 custom fields in your connector plugin.